MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-installing-configuring.md

 >1.
 Verify your install by running a [diagnostic check of the server](deployr-admin-diagnostics-troubleshooting.md#running-the-diagnostic-check) from the DeployR landing page.
 Log in as `admin` with the password `changeme` at `http://<DEPLOYR_SERVER_IP>:8000/deployr/landing`.
 You'll be [prompted for a new password](#changing-default-passwords) the first time.
 Consult the [Troubleshooting section](deployr-admin-diagnostics-troubleshooting.md) for additional help or post questions to our [DeployR Forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr).
 >2.
 [Add any additional grid nodes](#install-deployr-nodes) (DeployR Enterprise only).
 >3.
 [Finish configuring DeployR](#configuring-deployr).
 Follow the topics in that section in the order in which they are presented.
 >4.
-[Download DeployR client-side developer tools](https://deployr.revolutionanalytics.com/dev/), including the RBroker framework and client libraries.
+[Download DeployR client-side developer tools](deployr-tools-and-samples.md), including the RBroker framework and client libraries.
 >5.
 [Create new user accounts](deployr-admin-console/deployr-admin-console-user-accounts.md) in the Administration Console.
 Then, provide each user with their username and password as well as the address of the DeployR landing page.
 >6.
 Review the [Administrator Getting Started](deployr-administrator-getting-started.md) to get up and running quickly.
 Also available are the [Data Scientist Getting Started](deployr-data-scientist-getting-started.md) guide and the [Application Developer Getting Started](deployr-application-developer-getting-started.md) guide.

 ### Grid Node Install for Linux

 When you install the DeployR server, one local grid node is installed automatically for you.
 DeployR Open supports only this single node installed on `localhost` with a [fixed slot limit](deployr-admin-console/deployr-admin-managing-the-grid.md#node-properties).
 DeployR Enterprise, on the otherhand, allows you to point this default grid node to a remote location, customize its slot limit, and even add additional grid nodes to scale for increasing load.
 This option also assumes that you have already installed DeployR using [`Option 1`](#install-deployr-linux) or [`Option 3`](#install-deployr-custom).
-[Learn more about the differences between DeployR Open and DeployR Enterprise](https://deployr.revolutionanalytics.com/download/).

 >[!TIP]
 >-   For help in determining the right number of grid nodes for you, refer to the [Scale & Throughput](deployr-admin-scale-and-throughput.md#tuning-grid-capacity) document.